aws-samples/serverless-patterns/rabbitmq-lambda/README.md

 # RabbitMQ to AWS Lambda

-The SAM template deploys a Lambda function, an SQS queue and the IAM permissions required to run the application.
-SQS invokes the Lambda function when new messages are available.
+The SAM template deploys a Lambda function, a RabbitMQ queue and the IAM permissions required to run the application.
+RabbitMQ invokes the Lambda function when new messages are available.

 Learn more about this pattern at Serverless Land Patterns: [serverlessland.com/patterns/rabbitmq-lambda](https://serverlessland.com/patterns/rabbitmq-lambda)